The Crocodile Hunter: Collision Course: Plot

-In outer space, a United States-owned satellite blows up and one of the last remaining pieces, a beacon, is sent hurtling towards Earth.
-The beacon lands in Australia, only to be swallowed by a large crocodile.
-At the CIA, Agent Buckwhiler and Deputy Director Reynolds reveal that, in the wrong hands, the beacon can change the axis of power in the world, so they send two agents, Robert Wheeler and Vaughn Archer, down to Australia to retrieve the beacon.
+In outer space, a United States-owned satellite explodes due to a malfunction.
+One of its last remaining pieces, a surveillance beacon, falls to Earth and lands in Australia, only to be swallowed by a large crocodile.
+At the CIA, Agent Buckwhiler and Deputy Director Reynolds reveal that, in the wrong hands, the beacon's data could change the axis of power in the world, so they send two agents, Robert Wheeler and Vaughn Archer, to Australia to retrieve the beacon.
 Department Director Ansell also secretly hires an operative of his own, Jo Buckley, to go and retrieve the beacon before Wheeler and Archer, so Ansell can take Reynolds' job.

-In Australia, the crocodile that swallowed the beacon lives in a river next to the house of Brozzie Drewitt, a violent cattle station owner who is planning to kill the beast for preying on her cattle.
+In Australia, the crocodile that swallowed the beacon lives in a river next to the house of Brozzie Drewitt, a violent cattle station owner who is planning to kill the animal for preying on her cattle.
 Because of this, the Department of Fauna and Fisheries sends one of its workers, Sam Flynn, to Brozzie's house.
-Sam attempts to convince Brozzie to hire some professionals to relocate the animal instead, since killing it would be illegal.
+He attempts to convince her to hire some professionals to relocate the crocodile instead, since killing it would be illegal.
 Despite Flynn's suggestion, Brozzie attempts to kill the crocodile later that night, only to fail.

 Meanwhile, the Crocodile Hunter Steve Irwin and his wife Terri are filming an episode of their TV show on the "less loveable of Australia's wildlife" when they are hired by Flynn to relocate the crocodile that has been bothering Brozzie.
 After some difficulty, Steve manages to catch the crocodile and successfully gets it in his boat.
 Wheeler and Archer are nearby using GPS technology to track the beacon.
 When the two agents see Steve and Terri in their boat with the crocodile (and therefore the beacon) on board, they assume that the Irwins have found the beacon.
-They inform the CIA, who assume that the Irwins plan to use the beacon to pay for a multimillion-dollar expansion to Australia Zoo.
-Steve and Terri board up the crocodile in a crate and put it in the back of the truck to drive to a new river system.
+They inform the CIA, who assume that the Irwins may plan to use the beacon to pay for a multimillion-dollar expansion to Australia Zoo.
+Steve and Terri board up the crocodile in a crate and put it in the back of their truck to drive to a new river system.
 Wheeler and Archer follow them from behind in a Land Rover Discovery, and when Wheeler hops on the top of the Irwins' truck, Steve believes them to be poachers who want to steal the crocodile.
 Steve climbs up on the roof and, after a brief fistfight, manages to knock Wheeler off the truck.